brusselsprouts-net/dnd/reference/tavern_menu.md

 # Tavern Menu

-A respectable tavern in any corner of Ter Merivis will provide its clients with some basic food and drink.
+Any respectable tavern in any corner of Ter Merivis will provide its clients with some basic food and drink, but an enterprising adventurer should keep an eye out for some of the pricier offers that may grant some additional benefits.

 | Food Item   | Price |
 | :---------- | :---- |